-In light of these concerns, it is important for policyholders to review carefully any panel counsel provisions in a particular policy.
-In many cases where a company has a "go-to" counsel that it expects to use in the event of a covered claim, the insurance company will agree in advance to include those lawyers on the panel counsel list for that particular insured.
-This is an issue that should be considered when the policy is being negotiated since it is frequently easier to
+In light of these concerns, it is important to review panel counsel provisions in a particular policy.
+In many cases where a policyholder has a "go-to" counsel that it expects to use in the event of a covered claim, the insurance company will agree in advance to include those lawyers on the panel counsel list for that particular insured.
+This is an issue that should be considered when the policy is being negotiated since it is frequently easier to negotiate inclusion of a policyholder's normal counsel before the policy is issued, as opposed to after a claim has occurred.